• Free shipping on all orders

 5. Hydration During Hot Weather

-Puppies are more susceptible to dehydration during hot weather due to increased water loss.
-Offer them additional water and consider using cooling mats or providing shaded areas to help them stay cool.
-Make sure you take your puppy for walks avoiding the hottest hours of the day and never leave your dog inside the car even if you only need to leave your car for five minutes.
-Every year, hundreds of pets die from being left in a vehicle.
+Due to increased water loss, puppies are more susceptible to dehydration during hot weather.
+Provide additional water and consider using cooling mats or providing shaded areas to help them stay cool.
+Make sure you take your puppy for walks, avoid the hottest hours of the day, and never leave your dog inside the car, even if you only need to leave your car for 5 minutes.
+Every year, hundreds of pets die from being left in vehicles.

 Dog drinking water from water bowl